 Levels of AFP should be measured pre-orchiectomy (removal of the testis) to help establish baseline levels for treatment and are valuable for staging and prognosis.

 Other markers such as beta-hCG and LD can also be measured.

 If you have chronic hepatitis or of the liver, your doctor may request AFP tests to detect hepatocellular carcinoma (HCC, a type of liver cancer).

 Raised levels of AFP may be present in patients with pre-existing liver diseases, such as cirrhosis, acute or chronic hepatitis.
 Any unexplained large elevation of AFP in these patients should raise concerns.

 Please note that AFP is also used to in pregnant women to assess the risk of their baby having Down syndrome – in this case it is NOT being used to test for cancer (see also AFP maternal testing).

 Increased AFP levels can be caused by liver cancer, germ cell tumour of the testis or less commonly other cancers (for example, stomach, bowel, lung, breast, lymphoma).
-Slightly increased levels of AFP are common in patients who have chronic hepatitis or cirrhosis.
-In these patients, an increase in AFP is more important than the actual numerical value of the test result.
+Slightly increased levels of AFP are common in patients who have chronic hepatitis or and do not necessarily indicate the presence of cancer.

 In general, the higher the AFP level in patients with cancer, the bigger the tumour.
 AFP decreases when your body responds to anti-cancer therapy.
 If AFP does not return to normal within about one month after cancer therapy, some of the tumour may still be present.